 "Our mission is to bring back the glory days of cast albums, both artistically, and from a business standpoint," Denoff said in a statement.
 "Our budgets are sensible and our goal is to have finished albums on-sale in the theatre within three to five weeks of recording.
 We hope to make cast albums profitable again and encourage show producers to think of us and Shout!
 Broadway first."

+The new production, staged by Tony and Pulitzer Prize-winner James Lapine, has new orchestrations by Michael Starobin and musical direction by Todd Ellison.
+Dance music arrangements are by Alex Lacamoire ( In the Heights).
+Musical coordinator is Patrick Vaccariello.
 The revival of Annie opened on Broadway Nov.
 8, 2012, at the Palace Theatre.
-It stars Crawford (Billy Elliot) in the title role, with Australian actor Warlow (The Secret Garden) as Daddy Warbucks and Finneran (Promises, Promises; Noises Off!) as Miss Hannigan.
+It stars Crawford ( Billy Elliot) in the title role, with Australian actor Warlow ( The Secret Garden) as Daddy Warbucks and Finneran ( Promises, Promises; Noises Off!) as Miss Hannigan.

 The orphans are Madi Rae DiPietro as July, Georgi James as Pepper, Junah Jang as Tessie, Tyrah Skye Odoms as Kate, Taylor Richardson as Duffy, Emily Rosenfeld as Molly.
 Brooklyn Shuck is the standby for Molly, Kate, Tessie, July and Duffy; Sadie Sink is the standby for Annie, Tessie, Duffy, July and Kate; and Jaidyn Young is the standby for Annie, Pepper, Duffy and July.